-Use the INFRASONIC or ULTRASONIC modes which make the basic oscillator freqeuncy inaudible together with phase modulation to explore further sound shaping options.
+INFRASONIC Use the ог ULTRASONIC modes which (at default settings) make the basic oscillator frequency inaudible together with phase modulation to explore further sound shaping options.
 Phase modulation can allow sound to be heard even when the 'carrier' frequency is inaudible.

-(†) Since MOTAS-6 has real analogue oscillators even at a setting of zero pitch offset the oscillators will still drift in tune slightly producing a naturally rich sound.
+A Since MOTAS-6 has real analogue oscillators even at a setting of zero pitch offset the oscillators will still drift in tune slightly producing a naturally rich sound.
 To lock the oscillator pitches use the hard-sync feature.